The few homes that are out there are flying off the shelves, and bidding wars are becoming more and more common, if not a foregone conclusion.

 It’s a big deal, and as such a lot of time, thought, and preparation should go into it.
 Forget about what those iBuyers are attempting to do.

 Once you actually know homeownership is for you, there are some seasonal patterns to consider that could provide an edge.

 One tip here is that spring tends to be the worst time to buy a home because it’s a time when the most prospective buyers are active.

-While there might be more listings to offset the surge in buyers, it can be in your best interest to shop for a home during fall or winter, when competition is lower.
+While there might be more listings to offset the surge in buyers, it can be in your best interest to shop for a home during fall or winter, when competition is generally lower.